2021 Costs for Home Renovation in Chicago

 Budget kitchen renovation costs

 A typical starting point is $22,000 based on a 100-square-foot kitchen.
-According to the 2021 Cost vs. Value Report, the average is $31,004 for 200 square feet.
+According to the 2021 Cost vs. Value Report, the average renovation costs for a kitchen is $31,004 for 200 square feet.
 This translates to stock cabinets, hardware, and countertops, plus swapping outdated appliances with newer and more energy-efficient models.

 Mid-grade kitchen renovation costs